XPRIZE/GLEXP-Team-CCI/pubbly_console/README.md

 * Attach the Pubbly engine

-For full instructions on how to attach the Pubbly engine to your packet, check out the [Pubbly Engine](https://github.com/PubblyDevelopment/pubbly_engine) repository readme, section "Attaching"
+For full instructions on how to attach the Pubbly engine to your packet, check out the README file in [Pubbly Engine](https://github.com/PubblyDevelopment/pubbly_engine) repository and view "Attaching" section.

 ### Creating packets: Variable Exports